-Lukodi Health Centre – Vaccine Fridge / Freezer
+Lukodi Health Centre – Solar Fridge / Freezer for Vaccines

 Bright Futures works in partnership with established agencies primarily in Uganda, Kenya, India and Pakistan to provide vital education, health and development programs that address the causes of poverty and offer the prospect of a better life.